 - Eat the roti hot and straight from the pan.
 They may become tough or chewy as they cool.

-- The dough made from corn meal flour will not be as pliable as wheat flour doughs.
-You will not be able to make these roti very thin.
+- The dough made from cornmeal flour will not be as pliable as wheat flour doughs.
+You will not be able to make these flatbreads very thin.